tiagoornelas/tiagoornelas/README.md

 - 👋 Hi, I’m Tiago!
 - 📔 I used to practice law but now I am a software developer.
 - 🌱 I’m currently learning NodeJS and Data Science.
-- 💞️ I’m looking to collaborate on high impact projects and lawtechs.
+- 💞️ I’m looking to collaborate on high impact projects.
 - 📫 Reach me through <a href='https://tiagoornelas.com'>LinkedIn</a> and <a href="mailto: advtiagoornelas@gmail.com">e-mail</a>

 <div>